 For more, read my early-pandemic blog on leading virtual teams.

 Be Thoughtful About Your Technology for Hybrid Meetings

 By now, everyone from your grandmom to your toddler is well-versed in a host of virtual technologies.
 We’ll bet that most of you picked a platform early on and you continue to plod through your virtual meetings using that same technology.
 If it’s functioning well—i.e. helping your team come together and do great work—then, by all means, keep doing what you’re doing.

-The market for these meeting technologies continues to evolve to meet our needs both personally and professionally, so we suggest a hard look at the tools you currently use.
+The market for hybrid meeting technologies continues to evolve to meet our personal and professional needs, so we suggest a hard look at the tools you currently use.
 Consider…

 - Is it important for everyone to see each other?

 - Do you need an annotation or collaboration tool?

 - Is it crucial to record or transcribe your meetings?